Why YMYL Content is Especially Important for Financial & Healthcare Industries

 Impact of YMYL on Financial Industries

-Users are increasingly becoming more reliant on online resources for financial advice and information, which means there is high competition for the top spots in search results.
-Forbes Advisor states that 33% of millennials and Generation Z get their financial advice online.
+Consumers are increasingly becoming more reliant on online resources for financial advice and information, which means there is high competition for the top spots in search results.
+CreditKarma reports that 43% of people actively seek financial advice online or through social media platforms.

 Impact of YMYL Content on the Healthcare Industry

-On a similar note, it is important to create quality, up-to-date healthcare content to appear in search results and provide a satisfying experience for users.
-58% of U.S. adults used the Internet to look for health or medical information, and 42% used it to communicate with a doctor’s office.
-So, not only can content bring in website traffic, but it can also bring in foot traffic.
+Research shows that 58% of U.S. adults have used the Internet to look for health or medical information, and 42% used it to communicate with a doctor’s office.
+This means that healthcare content doesn’t just drive website traffic, but it often influences real-world care decisions and patient relationships.

 Potential patients are most likely searching for a cure or fix for a specific health issue they are facing.
 For example, if you were searching for a cure for a sore throat and ended up reading an untrustworthy post, you could end up further harming yourself.
-Avoiding this type of harm is why trustworthy information must be presented in search results when it is related to someone’s health.
-This is why YMYL content is under more scrutiny when it comes to the various aspects of page rating.
+That risk is precisely why healthcare-related YMYL content is evaluated more rigorously and why Google prioritizes pages that demonstrate strong E-E-A-T signals, up-to-date information, and transparent sources.

 Find Demand for New Content

 Understand where there is demand for new content.
-Don’t create a new piece of content where there are already a hundred other articles already saying the same thing.
-One way to find opportunities is through a competitor analysis or a content gap analysis, which are SEO staples.
+Don’t create a new piece of content where there are already a hundred other articles saying the same thing.
+SEO-driven research, such as competitor analysis and content gap analysis, helps uncover opportunities where your company can add meaningful value.
+This ensures new content addresses unanswered questions or underserved topics, rather than just adding more noise.

 Use Experienced Topic Experts

+For YMYL topics, who contributes to the content is just as important as what is being said.
 Use professionals with expertise in the areas you are writing about to boost your credibility.
-For example, if you are writing a post about mammograms, having a quote from a gynecologist who has years of experience with the procedure can prove trustworthiness.
+For example, if you are writing a post about mammograms, having a quote from a gynecologist who has years of experience with the procedure can prove trustworthiness to both users and search engines.

 Follow Linking Best Practices